New Home Office Tier 4 Guidance on Covid-19 for Independent Schools and Colleges

 Tier 4 sponsors first welcomed Covid-19 immigration guidance from the Home Office at the beginning of March 2020.
 At that stage, the guidance only related to Chinese nationals.
 However, with the subsequent rapid spread of the coronavirus globally, the implications for UK immigration soon extended to all nationalities.

-With visa centres throughout the world temporarily closed, countries in lockdown and tight travel restrictions in place, the Home Office recently published a consolidated version of its Covid-19 guidance (Covid-19 Guidance) specifically aimed at Tier 4 sponsors and Tier 4 student visa holders.
+With some visa centres throughout the world still temporarily closed, countries in partial lockdown and tight travel restrictions and quarantine rules in place, the Home Office recently updated the consolidated version of its Covid-19 guidance (Covid-19 Guidance) specifically aimed at Tier 4 sponsors and Tier 4 student visa holders.
 The temporary concessions cover the entire international student journey, from visa application stage (both in the UK and overseas) and sponsor record keeping to permissible methods of learning, attendance monitoring and reporting.

 Anna Blackden, an immigration specialist in Doyle Clayton’s Education Team, summarises the key areas of Home Office’s response to the outbreak of Covid-19 – and gives best practice advice for independent schools and colleges holding Tier 4 sponsor licences to help ensure they benefit from the temporary concessions.